 - Nevertheless, in what we attained, we are to walk in the same [standard, and to have the same opinion.]

 - Brothers, become fellow imitators of me and observe the men who walk in this way, just as you have an example in us.

-- For many men – of whom I’m often telling you, and now weeping I say – many men walk as enemies of the cross of the Anointed,
+- For many men – of whom I often was telling you, and now weeping I say – many men walk as enemies of the cross of the Anointed,

 - men whose end is utter ruin, whose God is the belly and whose glory is in their shame; the men who set their minds on earthly things.